giuliarambelli/Event_Knowledge_Model_Comparison/README.md

       This notebook contains the code to compute the probability of a sentence from the probability of single words using a bidirectional ANNs.

-      It performs 2 tasks: 1) Sequential word prediction, or Pseudo-log likelihood (start from unmasked sentence, mask each word iteratively), and 2) Left-to-right generation, or Sequential Sampling (start from completely masked sentence and unmask words left-to-right)
+      It performs 2 tasks: 1) **Sequential word prediction**, or Pseudo-log likelihood (start from unmasked sentence, mask each word iteratively), and 2) **Left-to-right generation**, or Sequential Sampling (start from completely masked sentence and unmask words left-to-right)

 Sequential word prediction (unidirectional ANNs)